 Fixed assets refer to long-term tangible assets that are used in the operations of a business.
 They provide long-term financial benefits, have a useful life of more than one year, and are classified as property, plant, and equipment (PP&E) on the balance sheet.

 The key characteristics of a fixed asset are listed below:

-With the exception of land, fixed assets face depreciation to reflect the wear and tear of using the fixed asset.
+With the exception of land, fixed assets are depreciated to reflect the wear and tear of using the fixed asset.

-3. They are used in business operations and provide long-term financial gain
+3. They are used in business operations and provide a long-term financial benefit

 Fixed assets are used by the company to produce goods and services and generate revenue.
 They are not sold to customers or held for investment purposes.

 Fixed assets are non-current assets on a company’s balance sheet and cannot be easily converted into cash.

 Importance of Fixed Assets

 Fixed assets are crucial to any company.
 Apart from being used to help a business generate revenue, they are closely looked at by investors when deciding whether to invest in a company.
 For example, the fixed asset turnover ratio is used to determine the efficiency of fixed assets in generating sales.